UAB vs. North Carolina

-Jerod Haase, a former Kansas basketball star who spent 13 years on Roy Williams' staff at KU and most recently North Carolina, enters his second season at the helm of the UAB men's basketball program in 2013-14.
+Jerod Haase, a former Kansas basketball star who spent 13 years on Roy Williams' staff at KU and most recently North Carolina, enters his third season at the helm of the UAB men's basketball program in 2014-15.

-Haase was announced as the fifth head coach in the 34-year history of Blazer men's hoops on March 27, 2012.
+Haase was announced as the fifth head coach in the 35-year history of Blazer men's hoops on March 27, 2012.

-The Blazers made remarkable strides under Haase in his first year with the program.
-UAB went 6-3 in its last nine regular season Conference USA games, before the No. 7 seeded Blazers knocked off No.10 seed SMU in the first round of the 2013 C-USA Tournament.
+During his first year with the Blazers in 2012-13, UAB went 6-3 in its last nine regular season Conference USA games, before the No. 7 seeded Blazers knocked off No.10 seed SMU in the first round of the 2013 C-USA Tournament.

 Before coming to Birmingham, Haase played for Roy Williams at Kansas and spent 13 years on Williams' staff with the Jayhawks and Tar Heels.
 He helped North Carolina to national championships in 2005 and 2009.
 Known as a top recruiter, he has also served as the head coach for the junior varsity team five times in his nine-year UNC tenure.